Die Bergretter: Team members

+Rudi (played by Michael Pascher) is a repairman at the heliport Christophorus 14.
+After Ben leaves the team in series 9 he joins the main team.

 Previous members

 Andreas Marthaler (played by Martin Gruber) is the leader of the mountain rescue team of Ramsau am Dachstein.
 He is an expert mountaineer and wanted to open a climbing school in the USA until the death of his friend Stefan Hofer.
 After that he cares for Stefan's wife Emilie and her children and their farm, which creates problems with his girlfriend Sarah (played by Stephanie Stumph) who wanted to emigrate with him to the USA.
 Andreas also becomes leader of the local mountain rescue team and brings all his heart and expertise to this job.
 He and his girlfriend eventually separate but in series three they rekindle the relationship and want to marry.
 Sarah, however, dies from injuries sustained in an avalanche.
 In series six Andreas wants to give up mountaineering - apart from being a member of the mountain rescue team he up until then wanted to climb the K2 - and go on a world trip.
 On his last mission he gets to know Markus Kofler whom he appreciates as a mountaineer and who has applied for a job as a mountain rescuer in Ramsau.
 Later he decides to cut the rope that is holding him and a little girl, so that Markus Kofler can pull her up.